-The Poster & Sign Studio, located on the 2nd floor of Birmingham Cottage, offers large format (poster) printing and vinyl sign services to clients on-campus as well as off-campus.
+The Poster & Sign Studio, located in Alesi, offers large format (poster) printing and vinyl sign services to clients on-campus as well as off-campus.

 Vinyl services include promotional/event signs, vehicles, glass windows and doors, and banners.
 Wide format printing includes photo quality color and B&W prints on a variety of substrates, including outdoor/waterproof prints in sizes up to 42" wide.
 Files can be submitted for printing via email in PDF, Publisher, Power Point, and InDesign.